ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/Code_overview.md

 ## Output files

-The output files are being initialised with the use of the `initOutputFiles()`.
+The output files are initialised with the use of the `initOutputFiles()`.
 The outputs are exported in `.csv` format which displays good readability and facilitates data manipulation compared to `.txt` files.
 They are stored in a centralised location, specifically within the `/exec/output/` directory.
 This centralisation simplifies data organisation and retrieval, making it easier for users to access and analyse output data.

 Upon successful execution, the program generates two types of files: